gas-buddy/service/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/gas-buddy/service.svg)](https://greenkeeper.io/)

 An opinionated framework for building configuration driven services - web, api, or job.
-Uses swagger, winston, express, confit, ES7 and tap.
+Uses swagger, pino logging, express, confit, ES7 and tap.

 Basically, this module is in charge of instantiating a bunch of application dependencies like: